Warning

 • You have started developing with Sharetribe or configured your no-code settings to get started with a no-code Sharetribe marketplace.

 You will work with Sharetribe’s engineers to complete your migration.
-If you're planning to migrate your data to Sharetribe, you should always start the process with a test migration to your dev environment, and ensure everything looks correct there, before doing a live migration.
-If you want to initiate the (test or live) migration process, you should email hello@sharetribe.com with the subject “Migrating from outside Sharetribe”.
-Please include your Sharetribe organization (your organization is displayed in your Console in the top right corner).
+If you're planning to migrate your data to Sharetribe, you should always start the process with a test migration to your Dev or Test environment, and ensure everything looks correct there, before doing a live migration.
+If you want to initiate the test migration process, you should email hello@sharetribe.com with the subject “Migrating from outside Sharetribe”.
+Please include your Sharetribe marketplace ID from your Console > Build > General > Marketplace name.

 Intermediary data